nf-core/vipr/README.md

 ### Credits

-This pipeline was developed at the
+This pipeline was originally developed at the
 [Genome Institute of Singapore](http://a-star.edu.sg/gis) by [Andreas Wilm](https://github.com/andreas-wilm/).
 It started out as an ecosystem around LoFreq an went through a couple of iterations.
 The